Malignant Neoplasm of the Oesophagus B033

 Additional diagnoses covered by SOP

-• Barrett's adenocarcinoma;
+• Barrett's adenocarcinoma

-• Carcinoma of the oesophagus;
+• Carcinoma of the oesophagus

-• Malignant melanoma of the oesophagus;
+• Malignant melanoma of the oesophagus (primary)

 Conditions not covered by SOP

-• Carcinoid tumour of the oesophagus#
+• Carcinoid tumour of the oesophagus #

-• Hodgkin's lymphoma* of the oesophagus
+• Hodgkin lymphoma of the oesophagus *

-• Soft tissue sarcoma* of the oesophagus
+• Non-Hodgkin's lymphoma of the oesophagus *Soft tissue sarcoma of the oesophagus *

 • Secondary/metastatic cancer/carcinoma involving the oesophagus (code to primary cancer site)